News | Scientific Update | Oct 1, 2020

 PMI assessment program in five steps for Heated Tobacco System Products

-Our assessment program for the EHTS was presented to the FDA in our applications.
+Our assessment program for the THS was presented to the FDA in our applications.
 This simplified, 5-step version represents the different levels of evidence we can obtain from our product assessment.
 Step 1 examines the product and its aerosol, Step 2 understands its effects using laboratory models, Step 3 learns about the effects in smokers who switch, Step 4 studies how people perceive and use the product, and Step 5 observes its impact on population health and/or over the long term.

 Authorization: An ongoing process

 The marketing order expires four years from the issue date of the FDA’s marketing order (by law, it can be no longer than five years).
 PMI can seek the renewal of the order by submitting a request to the FDA 360 days prior to the expiration date.
-The order also requires PMI to conduct post-market surveillance and studies to determine the impact of these orders on consumer perception, behavior, and health, and to enable the FDA to review the accuracy of the determinations upon which the orders were based.
+The order also requires PMI to conduct postmarket surveillance and studies to determine the impact of these orders on consumer perception, behavior, and health, and to enable the FDA to review the accuracy of the determinations upon which the orders were based.

 Importantly, youth should not use any tobacco or nicotine-containing product.
-While the FDA found that the currently available evidence suggests that youth uptake of EHTS is low in countries where it has been measured, given that youth are at increased risk, generally, for initiating tobacco use.
-Given the uncertainty around the effect of modified risk information on youth use, the FDA’s authorization includes post-market requirements to help ensure that youth exposure to tobacco marketing is being minimized.
+While the FDA found that the currently available evidence suggests that youth uptake of THS is low in countries where it has been measured, given that youth are at increased risk, generally, for initiating tobacco use.
+Given the uncertainty around the effect of modified risk information on youth use, the FDA’s authorization includes postmarket requirements to help ensure that youth exposure to tobacco marketing is being minimized.

 This includes informing the FDA of all advertising and marketing plans prior to dissemination, implementing plans to restrict youth access and limiting youth exposure to the products’ advertising.
-In addition, PMI is required to conduct post-market surveillance and studies to monitor youth awareness and use of EHTS to ensure that marketing of the product as an MRTP will not have the unintended consequence of leading to increased use of these products among youth.
+In addition, PMI is required to conduct postmarket surveillance and studies to monitor youth awareness and use of THS to ensure that marketing of the product as an MRTP will not have the unintended consequence of leading to increased use of these products among youth.

 The FDA's decision to authorize the marketing of the IQOS Tobacco Heating System as a Modified-Risk Tobacco Product with Reduced Exposure Information demonstrates the fundamental difference between this product and cigarettes.
 The FDA has set a high standard, and we look forward to working with them to implement the order so that IQOS is reaching the right audience.